suarez96/Heart_Statlog_Classifier/README.md

 - When this failed to make a noticeable impact, I looked at principal component analysis and attempted to train on the new transformed, pca-fit data.
 I also tried tuning the number of iterations that the PCA did on the data.

-- When PCA filled, I tried undersampling AND oversampling techniques to see if it was an class imbalance problem.
+- When PCA failed, I tried undersampling AND oversampling techniques to see if it was an class imbalance problem.
 For undersampling I used random undersampling, which takes a random subset of the _majority_ class of equal size to the under-represented class to account for the imbalance.
-For oversampling, I used scikit-learns implementation of **S**ynthetic **M**inority **O**versampling **TE**chiniques (SMOTE) and applied it to the _minority_ class.
-This technique uses points in the minority class, calculates a difference vector to each of its K-nearest neighbors, then creates a new data point somewhere along the axis using the product of the difference vector and a random number between 0 and 1.
+For oversampling, I used scikit-learn's implementation of **S**ynthetic **M**inority **O**versampling **TE**chiniques (SMOTE) and applied it to the _minority_ class.
+This technique uses points in the minority class, calculates the difference vector to each of its K-nearest neighbors, then creates a new data point somewhere along the axis using the product of the difference vector and a random number between 0 and 1.

 No combination of these techniques produced more adequate results, so I turned my attention to my second machine learning algorithm: the **Random Forest Classifier**.